damionjunk/dolmenwood-wormskin-index/dwi.md

   - 1405 The Village of Orbswallow; ws7 p32
   - 1406 The Golden Wood; ws7 p35
   - 1407 The Wenchgate; ws7 p36
+  - 1506 The Grey Vorpal Monolith and the Dung Heap; ws7 p37
+  - 1507 Norstone; ws7 p38
+- From Lankshorn to Dreg
+  - 0910 Golokstone and the House of Aethogrym; ws7 p39
+  - 0911 Shub's Nanna; ws7 p41
+  - 1009 Buried Titanic Skull; ws7 p43
+  - 1010 The House of the Harridwn; ws7 p44
+  - 1011 Brydging Ring; ws7 p46
+  - 1110 The Port of Dreg and Shantywood Isle; ws7 p47
+  - 1111 The Tea Tent and the Dreaming Snail; ws7 p50

 ### Hex Contents